Should you help your children buy a house?

 Think very carefully about whether you can really afford to help - not just now, but over the next five to 10 years

 Read and understand all and any terms and conditions before signing up to a mortgage you are named on

 Make sure your child gets the best mortgage deal available to them with your help

 Get help from an independent mortgage broker if you have any questions at all

-Can they get on the ladder without my help?
+Getting on the ladder without your help